opencog/atomspace/opencog/query/README.md

 run through the pattern-matching engine.
 When groundings for the variables are found, then a hypegraph is created based on the implicand, using the grounded values found.
-Because there may be more than one grounding, a ListLink of all grounded implicands is returned.
+Because there may be more than one grounding, a SetLink of all grounded implicands is returned.

 Thus, the PattnerMatch::imply() method can be used to implement a simple forward-chainer.
-For example, one may create a collection of ImplicationLinks.
-Then, calling each in turn, from a loop, will cause cause each to be evaluated.
+For example, one may create a collection of BindLinks.
+Then, calling each in turn, from a loop, will cause each to be evaluated.
 Thus, N iterations of the loop is equivalent to chaining N levels deep.

 Hypergraph Query Language (HQL)